NeuroCognitiveImagingLab/NCIL-website/participate/Aphasia-recruitment.md

 ---
-title: Aphasia
+title: Aphasia Treatment
 ---

-# Developing A Prototype Of A Computer-Based Therapy For Aphasia: Usability Testing And Preliminary Assessment Of Efficacy
+# Aphasia Treatment
 {:.center}

 We are recruiting adults aged 18 years or older, who currently present with moderate expressive aphasia.
 Please continue reading for more information!